coerschkes/arc-dps-launcher/Readme.md

 * Easy installation
 * Installs Arc-Dps if necessary
 * Keeps up to date version of Arc-Dps
-* Launches GuildWars2 (coming soon!)
+* Launches GuildWars2
 * Start-Screen (coming soon!)

 ## Installation

 ### Pre-compiled binaries:

-Simply download the latest pre-compiled binaries from the release-section and place it in the same folder your Gw2.exe is located and your ready to go :) If you want the fancy way create a link on your desktop so you can launch GuildWars2 with the arc-dps-updater from there (coming soon!).
+Simply download the latest pre-compiled binaries from the release-section and place it in the same folder your Gw2.exe is located and your ready to go :) If you want the fancy way create a link on your desktop so you can launch GuildWars2 with the arc-dps-updater from there.

 ### Self-compiled binaries: